Mai-Ndombe Province

-Mai-Ndombe is one of the 21 new provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
-Mai-Ndombe, Kwango, and Kwilu provinces are the result of the dismemberment of the former Bandundu province.
-Mai-Ndombe was formed from the Plateaux and Mai-Ndombe districts.
-The town of Inongo was elevated to capital city of the new province.
+Mai-Ndombe is one of the 21 newest provinces of the Democratic Republic of the Congo created in the 2015 repartitioning when the former Bandundu province was split-up into the new provinces of Mai-Ndombe, Kwango, and Kwilu.
+Mai-Ndombe was formed from the Plateaux and Mai-Ndombe districts, with the town of Inongo being elevated to the capital city of the new province.

+The 2024 population was estimated to be 2,291,000.

 History

 Mai-Ndombe Province was a separate province from 1962 to 1966, prior the creation of Bandundu Province from the post-colonial political regions of Kwango, Kwilu, and Mai-Ndombe.